dmxt/weather-express-api/README.md

 npm start
 ```

-This script will run the script `node weather.js` (I set in package.json)
+This script will run the script `node weather.js` (set in package.json)

 The console output will provide some example and tips after you start a node server.
 You can open the link in a browser
 or use `curl` in command line to get a temperature information.